khamla719/phase-0/week-1/tracking-changes-reflection.md

-# Reflection on tracking changes
+# Update of Reflect for Pull Request

 How does tracking and adding changes make developers' lives easier?
   - tracking and adding changes allows devs to efficiently review projects in the event that there are bugs or problems.